Lombard Thrust, Southwestern Montana (cont.)

 Figure 2-8.
 Geologic map of the southern part of the Hossfeldt Hills, Montana.

 The Cambrian Pilgrim Limestone (_pi) has been thrusted over the Mississipian Mission Canyon Limestone (Mmc).
 The Hossfeldt anticline is indicated by the red line immediately to the east of the Lombard thrust.
-The Eustis syncline is in the top right corner.
+The Eustis syncline is in the northeast corner.
 Note the syncline west of the thrust (illustrated in fig. 2-6), the axis of which is approximately parallel to the thrust.
 Other thrusts to the east (Trident, Green and Cottonwood thrusts, outside the map) are also accompanied by parallel-striking folds.

 Rock units: _pi: Cambrian Pilgrim limestone; Dj: Devonian Jefferson formation; MDt: Mississippian-Devonian Three Forks formation; Ml: Mississippian Lodgepole limestone; Mmc: Mission Canyon limestone; *Msr: Pennsylvanian-Miss.
 Snowcrest Range group; P*pq: Permian-Penns.
 Phosphoria and Quadrant formations, undivided; Jme: Jurassic Morrison formation and Ellis group, undivided; Kk: Cretaceous Kootenai formation; Kcot: Cody through Thermopolis formations, undivided.